-Most truck wreck attorneys charge their fees on a contingency basis.
+Most truck accident attorneys charge their fees on a contingency basis.
 This means that they only are owed attorney fees if you receive money through a settlement or at trial.
 Here’s how contingency fee arrangements work:

 - You would pay the attorney an agreed-upon percentage of your award at the time you are paid by the negligent party.
 This would be directly deducted from your settlement proceeds.